-Plant-based segment
+Plant-Based Segment

 In line with global trends and increasing consumer demand for dairy alternatives as part of their daily diet, we launched our plant-based segment to cater to consumers' varied lifestyles and dietary restrictions at more affordable price points versus imported alternatives.
-This launch also positioned us as Egypt's first producer of a full range of UHT plant-based milk range in the local market, launching five SKUs under the new sub-brand "N&G" (Nuts and Grains).
+This launch also positioned us as Egypt's first producer of a full range of UHT plant-based milk range in the local market, launching five stock keeping units (SKUs) under the new sub-brand "N&G" (Nuts and Grains).

-Innovation in dairy products and dairy alternatives is core to our portfolio strategy, as well as our sustainability agenda by developing products that are good for our customers and the planet.
+Innovation in dairy products and dairy alternatives is core to our portfolio strategy, as well as our sustainability agenda, through developing products that are good for our customers and the planet.